Gankare/portfolio/Frostfall/README.md

 ---

 ## - Car
+I downloaded this car model and changed some of the materials on it, the windows were emissive before and the internal looked weird.
+After making the materials look good, I added spotlights to the car's headlights, so the player easily could find where to go with the fuel.
  <img src="/Frostfall/Images/Car.png" alt="Car" width="550" height="400">

 ### Turn in
+The car blueprints do not differ so much from the fuelcans blueprint.
+If the player is close, a text of how many fuelcans have been turned in shows, and the text is always turned towards the player.

+Car blurprint code:
 ![Car Code](/Frostfall/Images/CarCode.png)

+This is what it looks like to turn in a fuelcan ingame:
 ![Car Turnin](/Frostfall/Images/Turnin.gif)

 ### Cinematic
+When filling the car up with five fuelcans you win the game, I made a cinematic with the sequencer in the scene, I move both the camera and the car in the sequence.
+So when you win, both the player and wendigo gets removed, the cinematic starts with added car sounds.

+The cinematic looks like this ingame:
 ![Car Cinematic](/Frostfall/Images/Escape.gif)

 ---